How To Meditate For Beginners [Exercises and Techniques]

 3. If sitting still isn’t your thing, try mindful walking.
 Pay attention to each step, the ground beneath your feet, and your surroundings.
 This combines movement with mindfulness, making it easier to stay engaged.

 4. Guided meditations can be incredibly helpful for beginners.
 They provide structure and keep your mind from wandering too much.
-Plenty of apps and online resources offer guided sessions tailored for beginners6.
+Numerous apps and online resources offer guided sessions specifically tailored for beginners.

 5. Active Mindfulness involves engaging your senses in the present moment.
 For example, notice three things you see, hear, and feel during a walk.
-This technique helps ground you and can be done anywhere, anytime.
+This technique helps ground you and can be practiced anywhere, at any time.

 Start small.
 Aim for just a few minutes a day.
 Consistency is key.
 Schedule it like an appointment or tie it to an existing habit right after brushing your teeth.
 Over time, you can gradually increase the duration as you become more comfortable with the practice